galvandaniel/sand-sim/README.md

 ![Demo of Program](assets/demo/demo.gif)

-This project, while presentable in its current form, is planned to be further extended with additional customization options, elements, and toy features.
+This project, while presentable in its current form, is planned to be further extended with additional customization options, elements, and compile targets.

 ## Usage
 ### Prerequisites

-If running on a Linux Distribution:
+If running on a Debian-based Linux Distribution:
 - Contents of "sand-sim" directory as downloaded from the "releases" tab.
 - [SDL2](https://github.com/libsdl-org/SDL/tree/SDL2)
 - [SDL2_image](https://github.com/libsdl-org/SDL_image/tree/SDL2)